0xbhvn/crashed-backend/README.md

 - `monitor`: Run the crash monitor (default command)
   - `--skip-catchup`: Skip the initial catchup process
-  - `--skip-polling`: Run only the API server without polling BC Game
+  - `--skip-polling`: Run only the API server without polling the game service

 - `catchup`: Run only the historical data catchup
   - `--pages`: Number of pages to fetch (default: from config)